You want to master Italian, right?

 - Rosetta Stone

-Let me repeat that, in my opinion, the best app to learn Italian is Ripeti Con Me.
+Let me repeat that, in my opinion, the best Italian language app is Ripeti Con Me because it covers the most overlooked skill – speaking.

 More broadly, the best apps for learning Italian are those that prompt you to speak.